sofofos/combine-hashtags/README.md

 ## Usage

-TODO: Write usage instructions here
+- Start by storing your API credentials: run `bin/set-env` and follow the instructions.
+- Load your first profile: run `bin/first-query`
+- All set! run `bin/console` to access the interactive menu

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).